 NOTE: When reading this, I hope you discovered that my “voice” is generally dripping with sarcasm and has a note of hilarity in it.
 I am not a fluffy princess.
 I’m far from it.
 There are no precious snowflakes in my family.
 Do I enjoy my creature comforts?
 Of course!
 But, when it comes to unforgettable experiences, even crazy hair, I will suck it up every time to pet that damn pink dolphin again and climb a tree with my kid in the wilds of Brazil!
 The world is a beautiful, wild and messy place.
 I don’t plan on missing a single millimeter of it.

-This post may contain affiliate links.
 Many thanks to Our Whole Village and Katerre Expeditions for hosting my portion of my trip while in Brazil.
 I did pay for our airfare, tips and my son’s fee to join the expedition.
 As always, my opinions are my own.
 When they aren’t, you will be the first to know.
+This post may contains affiliate links.
+If you make a purchase after clicking one of those links I will receive a small commission.